Rhizome-Conifer/conifer/README.md

 For best results, the two domains should be two subdomains, both with https enabled.

 The `SCHEME` env var should also be set to `SCHEME=https` when deploying via https.

+#### Anonymous Mode

+By default webrecorder disallows anonymous recording.
+To enable this feature, set ANON_DISABLED=false to the wr.env file and restart.

+*Note: Previously the default setting was anonymous recording enabled (`ANON_DISABLED=false`)*

 #### Storage